 When you use data, you learn what topics people are searching for, how long they spend reading, and what makes them click or share.
 This helps you write articles, posts, or emails that get read.

 Traditional writing relies on instincts and opinions.
-But AI-powered tools can show you real-time trends and behavior.
+But AI-powered tools and AI writing platforms can show you real-time trends and behavior.
 That means less wasted effort and better results.
 You can quickly see what’s working—and what’s not.

 For example, instead of writing about a topic because it sounds good, you write because you know it’s gaining traction.
 You can back your ideas with numbers and patterns.